VishalLokam/TodoList-Docker/README.md

 - [x] Create a Dockerfile and publish the docker image on the docker hub
 - [x] Add MongoDB RBAC
 - [ ] Implement secrets
-- [ ] Add support for docker swarm
+- [ ] Add support for docker swarm/kubernetes

 ## To run using compose file